tsnellgrove/dark_castle3/doc/to_do.md

 Synonyms:
+- TBD: should synonyms be an obj attribute??
 - TBD: need to enable a rich set of game-specific synonyms!
 	- TBD: make 'apparatus' a synonym for control_panel
 	- TBD: add '* apparatus' as trigger to goblin_attack_mach